-For notarial acts and legalization, an appointment is required and these are not usually done while waiting.
+For notarial acts and legalization, an appointment is required and processing time is ca. one week.
+It is required to provide information to whom and for what purpose the notarial certificate is requested for.
+Certificate can be written only in Finnish, Swedish or English.
 Finnish foreign missions may provide certain public notary actions as following:

 Attestation of signature